siliconswampio/airwire-documentation/documentation/manuals/core/alaiojs/how to guides/how to get table information.md

   }));
 })();
 ```
-Above we console log the response from the ALAIO network.
+Above we console log the response from the EOSIO network.
 An example of an expected response is shown below.
 ```javascript
 {
   "rows": [{